 It is important not to make a personal statement into a dense, unreadable block of text.
 You must write good prose in full sentences and break it up into concise paragraphs.
 Use subheadings to help guide the reader’s eye to the most important information.
-Try to write in a style that makes your statement fresh and slightly different to the formal prose of most of your application content.
+Try to write in a style that makes your statement fresh and slightly different from the formal prose of most of your application content.
 You are trying to sell yourself as an attractive personality as well as a professional employee.

 Include such things as:

 - Events from your education/career to date that are specific to the job.
 This can include volunteer work.

 - What is attractive about the prospective job.

 - The skills/knowledge base you have that is relevant to the job

 - What is the unique contribution you can make to the university/company?
 Check online for their mission statement and refer to it when describing how you can contribute